bijancot/docker-flask/readme.md

 # Docker-Flask

-dsdA simple docker images contain Python+Flask for Web or Micro-Services Development.
+A simple docker images contain Python+Flask for Web or Micro-Services Development.
+This image only used for development purpose only, because some comand only used in development stage.

 ## Dockerfile